 Whatever you choose to do while in South Beach, you are sure to have a great time.
 And, be sure to keep an eye out for celebrity sightings!

 For easy access to all of these sites and more, consider Big Bus Miami for hop on hop off transportation throughout the city.
-Complete with narration, 3 different loops, and luggage storage service after a cruise, this bus tour is a great way to see all the Miami sites in a limited amount of time.
+Complete with narration, 20+ stops, and luggage storage service after a cruise, this bus tour is a great way to see all the Miami sites in a limited amount of time.

 Have you visited any of these Miami landmarks?
 What are your best things to do in Miami on a cruise?
-Drop us an anchor below to help fellow travelers plan the perfect pre-cruise or post cruise day in Miami.
+Drop us an anchor below to share your perfect pre-cruise or post cruise day in this city.